 The group appeared in 1990 after its future members met in Los Angeles.
 While some of them performed on stage, others dreamed of a career in the film industry.
 Multi-instrumentalist Maynard James Keenan has been rebranding pet stores.
 Despite completely different ways of earning money, they were all fond of music, which eventually united them.

-Initially, the musicians wanted to name their band after lachrymology, a philosophy they invented better to understand the benefits of pain in the human experience.
+Initially, the musicians wanted to name their band after lachrymology, a philosophy they invented to better understand the benefits of pain in the human experience.
 But the group still chose the name Tool, thus comparing themselves with the tool needed to achieve their goals.
 No less creative rockers approached the design of CD packaging.
 Guitarist Adam Jones is responsible for most of the design concepts and is an animation artist.
-Therefore, it is not surprising that all album covers look different; each of them has its logo.
+Therefore, it is not surprising that all album covers look different; each of them has its own logo.

 1991 – 1992